MatthewKempTheBeast/Fall-Code/Messangerwindows/Messanger-ReadMe.txt

 of the computer you are trying to connect to and click add button underneath.
 This must be done on both computers to see the the chat, although messages can be sent without both connections.

+Bugs:
+-on windows the send button is shifted to the top left of the actual send button(still works)